Barbu Nemțeanu: Work

 Described as "the only real poet of family life", and a "gentle intimist", Nemțeanu contributed fragments such as a humorous ode to Crasna–Huși railway.
 Included in Stropi de soare, and described as "flawless" by Honigman, it reads:

 Employing the same favorite setting, other pieces were darker, and show instances of Nemțeanu visualizing his death:

 Various portions of Nemțeanu's lyric poetry reference his home city.
 As noted by George Călinescu, they make Galați a version of Bruges-la-Morte, "but preserve the atmosphere which slugs down all movements and the melancholy of industrial embankments".
-Some take the form of libel, expressing Nemțeanu's desperation with its citizens' materialistic focus—according to Lovinescu, this is "rather more virile" poetry, but in a "format that cannot stand to the test."
+Some take the form of libel, expressing Nemțeanu's desperation with its citizens' materialistic focus. Șoitu argues that these lyrics were directly inspired by a 1906 dockers' strike, being thus aligned with the "realistic" and "progressive" side of Symbolism.
+According to Lovinescu, this is "rather more virile" poetry, but in a "format that cannot stand to the test."
 Relevant lyrics include an apocalyptic vision of this "Sodom of the poets" atoning for its sins: